jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 ```

 - Great software today is often preferable to the fantasy of perfect software tomorrow.
-- Know when to stop: Avoid ruining a good program through overembellishment and overrefinement.
+- Know when to stop: Avoid ruining a good program through over-embellishment and over-refinement.

 ### 6. Your Knowledge Portfolio